HAIHUIHU-0504/Distributed-Systems-CA1-Wire-Fire-Monitoring-System/README.md

 1. Temperature Monitoring Service (Port: 50051)
   - Role: Collects data from on-site thermal sensors.
   - Patterns:Unary: Get the latest temperature on demand.Server Streaming: Continuous real-time temperature updates.
-2. Risk Evaluation Service (Central Controller)
+2. Risk Evaluation Service (Port: 50053)
   - Role: The brain of the system.
 It aggregates data from temperature and humidity services.
   - Logic: Evaluates risk levels (LOW to CRITICAL) and triggers emergency protocols if thresholds are exceeded.
 3. Fire Emergency Response Service (Port: 50053)